JoshuaCrewe/simoncrewe/content/post/deploy-with-forestry-io.md

 title = "Deploy with Forestry.io"

 +++
-This is a new post written in Forestry.io to deploy to github pages
+This is a new post written in Forestry.io to deploy to github pages.
+Updated too.